andrewgdotcom/ason/ason.md

 For example, the plaintext preceding [CAN] might contain whitespace indentation, and the plaintext following [EM] might contain a comment and/or line break.
 This allows a non-ASON editor or terminal to display structured data in human-readable form, while the ASON structure encodes the same information in machine-readable form.

-The sequence [CAN EM] can also be used to distinguish between undefined and defined-but-empty string values.
+An excisor-only byte string such as [CAN, EM, CAN EM] can be used to explicitly denote an empty string value where it would otherwise be ambiguous.

 ASON-aware text display/edit
 ----------------------------